• Skip to main content

 Replace those with healthier choices, such as the ones named as 7 top choice foods that curb appetite.

-Try coming up with creative ways to combine multiple foods that curb appetite
+Come up with creative ways to combine foods that curb appetite.

-For example: combine oats, dark chocolate (pieces, chips or cacao powder) nuts and honey to give it sweetness and help it bind together.
-Roll into balls, store in the fridge or freezer and have them on deck for a healthy, appetite-suppressing sweet treat!
+For example: combine oats, dark chocolate (pieces, chips or cacao powder), nuts and honey.
+Form into balls or bars, and store in the fridge or freezer to have on deck for a healthy, appetite-suppressing treat.

-Or perhaps Greek yogurt with apples, cinnamon, honey (or other natural sweetener NOT refined white sugar) and lightly toasted flax seeds, oats, or nuts!
+Or perhaps Greek yogurt with apples, cinnamon, honey (or other natural sweetener) and toasted flax seeds, oats, or nuts.

 ‘Til next time… bye for now!